-All students enrolled in a physical education class will be assigned a locker in his or her respective area and will be issued a lock by the physical education teacher.
+All students enrolled in a physical education class will be assigned a locker in his or her respective area.
 Students who are not active participants in varsity level sports activities will remove their personal contents from lockers in the varsity locker room and assume a locker in the general locker rooms.
-Lost locks must be replaced by the student at cost of \$5.00.
+Locks may be "rented" in the office for \$5.00.
+The student will receive \$4.00 back when they return the same lock they were given.